 Where to Stay

-Hutchinson Shores Resort & Spa isn’t just the newest addition to the Opal Collection family, it is also the first new hotel to be built on the island in almost two decades.
-So in addition to a wide range of fishing opportunities in the area, you’ve got the resort’s waterside restaurant, two pools, and Jacuzzi at your fingertips.
+Hutchinson Shores Resort & Spa isn’t just a part of Opal Collection’s Florida East Coast properties, it’s also the first new hotel to be built on the island in nearly two decades.
+In addition to a wide range of fishing opportunities in the area, you’ve got the resort’s waterside restaurant, two pools, and Jacuzzi at your fingertips.
 Each of the 178 oceanfront rooms feature marble countertops, walk-in showers, and coastal décor that blend seamlessly into the view of the Atlantic right outside the balcony doors.
 The best way to accommodate everyone in your fishing vacation crew is by blocking off a wing, booking as many rooms as needed, and making it into a private little home away from home.

 Start from Shore

 Located at the south end of Hutchinson Island, just a few miles from the resort, Sailfish Point offers some of the best fishing from the beach and the inlet thanks to lush seagrass beds that harbor hundreds of fish species, including snook, tarpon, and mangrove snapper (between the months of April and October).
 Just make sure you arrive prepared (there are several tackle shops in Jensen Beach alone, including Snook Nook, North Fork Bait & Tackle, and West Marine).